How Byte Helps You

 Teeth may move again after you stop wearing the aligners.
 Retainers will be required to keep your teeth in their new positions for a lifetime.
 Your retainer should be worn full – time for 2 weeks and then nightly from then on.
-You can expect a retainer to last no more than one year, but this can vary greatly from patient to patient.
+You can expect a retainer to last no more than one year, but this can vary greatly from customer to customer.
 Due to wear and tear we recommend buying new retainers at least once every six months.
 In order to qualify for the Byte for Life Guarantee™ you must: 1) purchase retainers from (a) Byte or (b) another source (so long as you keep and show valid proof of purchase on annual basis after your last retainer purchase from Byte.)
-Proof of purchases from other sources must also be sent to Byte within 45 days of purchase at email@example.com and 2) confirm at least once per year that you are actively using your retainers as directed.
+Proof of purchases from other sources must also be sent to Byte within 45 days of purchase at firstname.lastname@example.org and 2) confirm at least once per year that you are actively using your retainers as directed.

 In rare cases people may have an allergic reaction to the materials used in the Impression Kit.
 If you have concerns, please contact Byte for a complete list of ingredients.
 As with any dental impression, damage or loss of tooth structure, crowns, bridges, implants, bonded retainers or other dental work is possible.
 Please do not use the Impression Kit with partials.

 Do not ingest the Impression Kit material.
 If you do and experience any health problems, please seek medical attention.
 As with anything placed in the mouth, choking hazard is a risk, please exercise appropriate caution.

 Byte and clear aligner therapy should not be used by people with active periodontal disease.